apache/shenyu-website/docs/plugin-center/proxy/tcp-plugin.md

 ### 2.3.1 Zookeeper Mode

-- When "zookeeper" is selected as the type of discovery, the form displays the corresponding fields that need to be filled in：
+- When the type of service discovery is Zookeeper, you need to fill in the discovery-ZooKeeper configuration details in [discovery-mode](../discovery/discovery-mode.md)

 ![zk_discovery_en.png](/img/shenyu/plugin/tcp/zk_discovery_en.png)